Mr-MIBonk/M.I.B._More-Incredible-Bash/README.md

 ### [M.I.B. in Green Engineering Menu - GEM](https://github.com/Mr-MIBonk/M.I.B._More-Incredible-Bash/wiki/Prepare-M.I.B-SD-card-&-install-M.I.B#iii---enter-green-engineering-menu-gem-to-run-mib):
 - After M.I.B SD card is prepared
-- Insert the SD card into slot SD1 of your MHI2 unit.
+- Insert the SD card into slot SD1 of your unit.
 - Enter Engineering/Red Menu to start SW Update.
-Select UPDATE, select SD card, select "M.I.B.
-Launcher V1.0", START update.
+Select UPDATE, select SD card, select "FREE for all - M.I.B.
+Launcher V1.2", START update.
-- Installtion of M.I.B. on your Unit will start.
+- Installation of M.I.B. on your Unit will start.
 The unit will restart three time until update process is finished.
 - GEM will be activated as part of the installation.
 - SVM error has to be cleared via M.I.B. function in GEM after installation
--  Enter GEM on your unit and have FUN!
+- Enter GEM on your unit
-- Select ==>>m.i.b<<== in GEM
+- Select ==>>m.i.b<<== in GEM and have FUN!

-### NOTE: SD card has to be placed in unit (SD1) to enable M.I.B. in GEM. --> no SD no M.I.B.
+### IMPORTANT!
+SD card must be presented in SD slot 1 (SD1) to enable M.I.B. in GEM. --> no SD no M.I.B.
-- GEM screen layout is fitted to 9.2'' screens - should work OK on 8'', but will have text cutted on smaller than 8''
+- GEM screen layout is designed for 9.2'' screens but should work OK on 8'' just some text lines may look cut

 ### [Update to new M.I.B. version](https://github.com/Mr-MIBonk/M.I.B._More-Incredible-Bash/wiki/Update-&-Uninstall-M.I.B):
 - No need to reinstall M.I.B if you want to use a new version.